Amishka-Sayyid/BlogWebsite-Wk8/README.md

     https://youtu.be/wTGaoB8EL-4?si=iGKePS2r5ri3XlGo(after watching this i was doing the user form wrong sjhld have just added the form in the singlemovie page and handle it like how i was taught in class so deleted the comment in components and just did it as i mentioned earlier and it worked nxt ill do delete like that as my previous way wasn't working)

 🎯 What errors or bugs did you encounter while completing your assignment?
 How did you solve them?

+    with the comment form at 1st i made it separately on its own page later i changed it to a component, at the time i had issue with the server lastly i just placed the form on the single page and did as shown in class on handling form and that worked well.

 🎯 What went really well and what could have gone better?